RyanQuey/python-heroku-khmer-speech-to-text/README.md

 # See here: https://stackoverflow.com/a/28938258/6952495
 # If you did, will need the following dependencies in order to install django.
 If so run the following:
 sudo apt-get install python-psycopg2 libpq-dev

+# if don't have wheel yet
+pip3 install wheel

 # install project dependencies
 python3 -m pip install -r requirements.txt